 When will first-year students meet their Peer Mentor?

-First-year students and their families will meet their Peer Mentor at Orientation.
+First-year students and their families will meet their Peer Mentor at New Student Orientation.
 They will welcome students to the Blue Jay family and help with the transition from high school to college.
-These student leaders will guide students through June and August Orientation and continue serving as a mentor throughout a student's first year at Elizabethtown.
+These student leaders will guide students through June and August new student orientation and continue serving as a mentor throughout a student's first year at Elizabethtown.

 What is a First Year Seminar & how do I sign up?

 First Year Seminars, commonly referred to as FYS, allow students to embark on a common learning experience with others in their incoming class.
-As part of orientation paperwork, students select their top 10 choices of First Year Seminar course options from a list of usually more than 30 courses.
+As part of the new student orientation paperwork, students select their top choices of First Year Seminar courses.

 Are you interested in being a Peer Mentor?

 The success of our Peer Mentor program depends on outstanding Blue Jays who are excited about welcoming new students to our nest.
 Candidates must go through an application process.
-Those who are selected must undergo training, and they are expected to attend Summer Orientation and Fall Orientation.
+Those who are selected must participate in training (spring semester, June, and August), and they are expected to attend Summer Orientation and Fall Orientation.
 They must also commit time to their peer students throughout the entire fall semester.